PrepTerminal

 Top Exam Tip for Prioritization Section – Those who struggle with this module can improve their skills through PrepTerminal’s CritiCall Rapid Prep which offers realistic materials to enhance prioritization skills.

-Criticall Spelling
+CritiCall Spelling

 The CritiCall Spelling Test evaluates spelling skills, including similar-sounding words with different meanings.
 Accurate spelling is crucial for emergency communication to avoid delays.
 The test requires typing the missing word in an audio sentence.
 Homophones like “peek” and “peak” or confusing words such as “compliment” and “complement” can make the test challenging.